Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 ### **4.3 Single-Objective Energy-Aware NAS on BLE33 (Study 2)**

-Study 2 tests whether explicit energy measurement is necessary to guide NAS on the BLE33.
+Study 2 tests whether energy measurement is necessary to guide NAS on the BLE33.
 We run two otherwise identical single-objective studies (75 trials each): one without energy logging and one with an INA228-based energy-per-inference penalty.
 Each trial is scored with a scalar objective that combines accuracy, memory, and on-device constraints.
 See [Section 3.3](#33-nas-objective-search-space-and-training-procedure) for details on the score function.
 Section 4.3.1 compares how the score components shift with energy logging, and Section 4.3.2 quantifies the empirical energy–latency relationship on this target.

 #### **4.3.1 Effect of Energy Logging on NAS Outcome**